Swetha-anbazhagan/Module-2/Functions: Modulo Calculator.md

 ## Result

-Thus,a Python program that defines a function which accepts two values and returns their **modulo** using the `%` operator
+Thus,a Python program that defines a function which accepts two values and returns their **modulo** using the `%` operator is executed successfully.